bertbesser/dvc-deps-management/blog-article.md

 </pre>

 ## Using a DVC Project as a Dependency
-We discuss how to access a DVC project's _outputs_.
+We discuss how to access an artifact of a DVC project.
+To be more precise, we want to access an _output_ of the DVC project's pipeline.
 An output is some (possibly binary) file created by the pipeline defined in the project.
 To be precise, an output file is created by some stage of the pipeline, e.g. the training stage creates a trained model as output.
 Recall that the pipeline and its output files are versioned.